jmsdnns/blag/content/history/july-4th-is-no-birthday/index.md

 > -- [First Inaugural Address of Abraham Lincoln](https://avalon.law.yale.edu/19th_century/lincoln1.asp)

 ![Picture of Abraham Lincoln hanging out with George Washington while wearing shirts that call each other "Best Buds"](realWL.jpg)<br>
-_A picture of Abraham Lincoln hanging out with his best friend George Washington [from 2021](https://www.netflix.com/title/80189631)_
+_A picture of Abraham Lincoln hanging out with his best friend George Washington [in 2021](https://www.netflix.com/title/80189631)_

 Some say Lincoln gave us union v4.0, and I see it this way too.
-The 13th, 14th, and 15th clauses made clear things that were previously ambugious in v3.
+The 13th, 14th, and 15th amendments made clear things that were previously ambugious in v3.
 In particular, they made clear that everyone is equal before the law.

 # What Is July 4th Then?